When you see mountain, it is mountain

-A screening of Tongues of Heaven moderated by scholar Andy Wang will take place at The Summer Institute in Asian American Studies: Empire Reconsidered at National Tsing Hua University, Hsinchu Taiwan on July 30, 2014.
+A screening of Tongues of Heaven moderated by scholar Andy Wang took place at The Summer Institute in Asian American Studies: Empire Reconsidered at National Tsing Hua University, Hsinchu Taiwan on July 30, 2014.

 For the 11th Asian Cinema Studies Society Conference: Post-Asia Film, Media and Popular Culture (July 14-16) held at the University of Macau, Anita Chang presented the paper “Tongues of Heaven: Experiments in Cross-boundary Aesthetics in Digital Documentary” along with a screening of Tongues of Heaven.